-A trademark lawyer at Gehres Law Group can provide you with insight into how best to protect your company’s intellectual property.
+A trademark lawyer at Gehres Law Library can provide you with insight into how best to protect your company’s intellectual property.
 Today, intellectual property is often among the most valuable property that acompany owns.
 It is vital that you understand the different kinds of protections that are available, and that you follow the appropriate process for securing protection of your intellectual property as soon as you begin operations.
 In particular, it is essential that you understand the rules for trademarksand copyrights.

 Trademarks and Copyrights